-CC Facility Handbook 1.2 Training Transcript - is the electronic documentation of statutorily mandated training and staff credentialing requirements for all child care staff.
-Training transcripts may be downloaded on the Department of Children and Family Services' website at www.myflorida.com/childcare.
+- CC Facility Handbook 1.2 Training Transcript is the electronic documentation of statutorily mandated training and staff credentialing requirements for all child care staff.
+Training transcripts may be downloaded on the Department of Children and Family Services' website at www.myflorida.com/childcare. - Ch 509.031(10)Transient Establishment Transient establishment means any public lodgingCh 402.302(2)(e)establishment that is rented or leased to guests by an operator whose intention is that such guest's occupancy will be temporary.

-Ch 509.031(10) Ch 402.302(2)(e)

-Transient Establishment - Transient establishment means any public lodging establishment that is rented or leased to guests by an operator whose intention is that such quest's occupancy will be temporary.
 Operators of transient establishments, as defined in Chapter 509, which provide child care services solely for the guests of their establishment or resort provided that all child care personnel of the establishment are screened according to the Level 2 screening requirements of Chapter 435.
-Transient establishments are not licensed.

-SA Facility Handbook 1.2 Unitary Surfacing Material - is a manufactured material used for protective surfacing in CC Facility Handbook 1.2 the fall/use zone that may be rubber tiles, mats, or a combination of energy absorbing materials held in place by a binder that may be poured in place in the play area and cures to form a unitary shock absorbing surface.

-- CC Facility Handbook 1.2 Weighted Score means a scaled score, rather than a percentage score, based on the difficulty of the exam and determined by competency exam professionals in consultation with subject matter experts.

-CC Facility Handbook 1.2 Year of Experience -it relates to the Director Credential, is equivalent to a minimum of 1040 hours of paid and/or nonpaid documented work experience as a child care facility director, co-director, assistant director, or as a lead teacher in a Head Start Program.
+Transient establishments are not licensed. - SA Facility Handbook 1.2 Unitary Surfacing Material is a manufactured material used for protective surfacing in CC Facility Handbook 1.2 the fall/use zone that may be rubber tiles, mats, or a combination of energy absorbing materials held in place by a binder that may be poured in place in the play area and cures to form a unitary shock absorbing surface. - 120.542.F.S Variance/Waiver- A variance is a decision to grant a modification to all or part of the literal requirements of a regulation.
+A waiver is a decision to not apply all or part of a regulation. - CC Facility Handbook 1.2 Weighted Score means a scaled score, rather than a percentage score, based on the difficulty of the exam and determined by competency exam professionals in consultation with subject matter experts. - CC Facility Handbook 1.2 Year of Experience -it relates to the Director Credential, is equivalent to a minimum of 1040 hours of paid and/or nonpaid documented work experience as a child care facility director, co-director, assistant director, or as a lead teacher in a Head Start Program.